suraj588/Titans-Arsenic/README.md

 # Cloning of  Mailtrap
- Mailtrap helps in email testing.
- Inspect and debug your email samples before delivering them to your customers.
+ Mailtrap is a test mail server solution that allows testing email notifications without sending them to the real users of your application.

  ## Technologies Used: